Designed by Page + Steele/IBI Group Architects

 Rendering by Page + Steele/IBI Group Architects

 Located in the heart of the Entertainment District of downtown Toronto, King Blue is a new condo development that complements the restoration and revitalization of the historic Canadian Westinghouse Building's façade.
-The luxury residential towers will feature two towers at 44 and 48-storeys, along with a seven-storey boutique hotel at podium level, and three levels of parking.
+The luxury residential towers will feature two towers at 44 and 48-storeys with over 900 units, along with a seven-storey boutique hotel at podium level, and three levels of parking.
 Amenities include conference rooms, a lounge, multimedia centre, fitness facilities, and a rooftop terrace and pool.

 Mechanically, the building contains separate plants for the two residential towers and hotel.
 There are 4-pipe fan coil units and energy recovery ventilation units in each residential suite.
 The hotel is served by heat pumps with central heat recovery.
 The green building concepts include different forms of heat recovery, water-efficient fixtures, high efficiency boilers and chillers and a high degree of occupant comfort control throughout the year.